Montana Tucker And Lele Pons Channel Jennifer Lopez And Shakira For A Dance-Off Inspired By The Super Bowl

 On Super Bowl Sunday, Montana took to Instagram to share the video with her 2.4 million Instagram followers.
 The singer, actress, and dancer teamed up with the similarly multi-talented Lele for an imaginative take on Shakira and JLo’s halftime performance.
 The two women turned it into a dance-off, with Lele portraying Shakira and Montana channeling Jenny from the Block.

 Lele’s all-black, Shakira-inspired ensemble consisted of a sports bra, skintight pleather jeggings, ankle boots, and a silver belly dance belt.
 Montana’s JLo-inspired look included a long-sleeved bodysuit that featured a neon geometric print.
-The colorful garment had a large cutout over the collarbone area, and the back was constructed out of a shimmering iridescent fabric.
+The colorful garment had a large cutout over the collarbone area, and the back was constructed out of shimmering iridescent fabric.
 Montana was also rocking flesh-colored tights, black booties, and a sparkly belt with three tiers of silver chains hanging from it.

 The video was filmed on a football field, and it opened with a shot of Lele and Montana walking toward each other as Wyclef Jean’s spoken opening of the Shakira song “Hips Don’t Lie” played.
 Montana and Lele both had intense looks on their faces, but they laughed and playfully shoved one another before assuming their positions on the field.